ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned Git's internal object storage (the plumbing layer).
 - Learned inspecting raw object files with cat-file.
 - Learned trees and blobs, how Git actually stores file snapshots.
+- Learned how a second commit links back to its parent internally.